erolm-a/colla-framework/README.md

 Setting up this project from scratch will take you some time and patience, so please grab some tea and read carefully.

-If you are cloning this repo, be sure to [install git-lfs](https://github.com/git-lfs/git-lfs/wiki/Installation) first, or you *will* have problems with dangling LFS pointers later.
+If you are cloning this repo while not in the docker development pod, be sure to [install git-lfs](https://github.com/git-lfs/git-lfs/wiki/Installation) first, or you *will* have problems with dangling LFS pointers later.

-We assume that you are going to use this project either for regression tests or for development inside a docker container.
-Thus, you only need to use the right image (erolmatei/colla-framework-base) which will then invoke `setup_docker.sh`.
-This will, in turn, install all the required libraries.

-When preparing the yaml file for launching one of the given services, you *should* specify a data folder to use.
-By default `/root/colla-framework/notebooks/data` will be used unless you specify the environment variable `COLLA_DATA_FOLDER` (which you will set in the YAML file for the pod, see below).
-You should set it to point to a volume claim folder, e.g. `/nfs/colla-framework/notebooks/data`.

 You also need to download the BabelNet indices, which unfortunately cannot be automatized due to the dataset size and the machine-unfriendly download form.
 The indices path *should* be stored in another environment variable `COLLA_BABELNET_INDEX`.
 If not provided, the default value is `COLLA_BABELNET_INDEX=$COLLA_DATA_FOLDER/babelnet/BabelNet-4.0.1`.